CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

 !!! note "Notes on partitions"

+    - ** Only full nodes are allocated on Mahti **
+        - Jobs will be allocated full nodes (all cores and memory in a node) on Mahti
     - ** Only request the memory you need **
         - The jobs will run sooner, since in each partition, most of the nodes have less memory than the maximum amount